All San Diego Humane Society shelters are open Tuesday through Sunday, 9 a.m. to 6 p.m., by appointment only.

 Need to relinquish your pet?

 - We understand the need for some owners to relinquish their pets.
-At this time, we strongly encourage owners to hold onto their pets.
+At this time, we strongly encourage owners to hold on to their pets.
 Please consider keeping your pet until we’ve reached Phase 3 of reopening in San Diego.

 - Our website also has resources that will help you find a new home for your pet.
-The full toolkit to rehome your pet yourself can be found here.

 - Additionally, you may visit our website to learn about resources that may help you keep your pet by addressing medical, behavioral and other concerns.